Early Maybrook History

 Pastor Tom began serving as pulpit fill for Sunday Mornings from August 2013-August 2014.
 He accepted the call as a bi-vocational pastor for PRBC on August 10, 2014.
 Pastor Tom also continues to serve as a firefighter for the East Fishkill Fire District, where he has served for the last thirty years.
 He has a degree in Animal Husbandry from the State University of Cobbleskill, NY.
-He continues to work with his family on the Shenandoah Farm, which has been in his family for 125 years.
-Pastor Tom and Nancy have five children.
+He continues to work with his family on the Shenandoah Farm, established in 1892.
+Pastor Tom and Nancy have five children and several grandchildren.

 In 2015, Pastor Jackson encouraged an amendment to the Articles of Incorporation between the First Regular Baptist Church and the Peoples Baptist Church be formalized and registered.
 This served to finalize “Peoples Regular Baptist Church” as the official church name.

-The church family has been actively involved with the Maybrook community offering “free sales” and participating in the annual Maybrook Memorial Day parade and memorial service.
+The church family has been actively involved with the Maybrook community offering “free sales” and participating in the annual Montgomery St. Patrick’s Day Parade and the Maybrook Memorial Day parade and memorial service.
 An annual Vacation Bible School is hosted for the children of Maybrook.

 The people at PRBC strive to live up to our motto: “Following Christ.
 Focused on People.”